 If you are just starting out on your email authentication journey, and you want to monitor your domains and email flow to ensure smooth email delivery, then we recommend you start off with a DMARC policy of none.
 However, a none policy offers zero protection against spoofing, and hence you will come across the frequent prompt: “DMARC policy not enabled”, where you are reminded that your domain isn’t adequately protected against abuse and impersonation.

-In order to fix this, all your need to do is modify the policy mechanism (p) in your DMARC record from p=none to p=reject/quarantine, and thereby shift to DMARC enforcement.
+In order to fix this, all you need to do is modify the policy mechanism (p) in your DMARC record from p=none to p=reject/quarantine, thereby shifting to DMARC enforcement.
 If your DMARC record was previously: